econ-ylee/econ-ylee.github.io/_pages/cv.md

   {% endfor %}</ul>

 * "Excessive Firm Turnover in the Shadow of Unemployment."
+* “Do Conference Calls Reduce Information Asymmetry When Bad News is Released?” with Han Donker (CWU).
+* “Sexual Harassment Training Laws and ESG Performance” with Jaap Donker (CWU) and Toni Sipic (CWU).
 * "Trade Liberalization and Structural Reforms Under Self-Employment."
+* “Measuring Political Regimes in Economic Growth”.
 * "Growth, Unemployment, and the Public Sector."

 ## Other Publications